sap-tutorials/Tutorials/tutorials/btp-cockpit-setup/btp-cockpit-setup.md

 title: Get an SAP BTP Account for Tutorials
 description: Set up an SAP Business Technology Platform account so you can do the tutorials involving SAP BTP services and applications (trial or free tier).
 time: 5
-tags: [ tutorial>beginner, products>sap-business-technology-platform, tutorial>type>free-tier]
+tags: [ tutorial>beginner, software-product>sap-business-technology-platform, tutorial>type>free-tier]
-primary_tag: products>sap-business-technology-platform
+primary_tag: software-product>sap-business-technology-platform
 ---

 ## Details